mikelee1313/Remove-EEEU/Readme.md

 Before running these scripts, ensure you have the following:

-- PowerShell 5.1 or later
+- PowerShell 7.2
-- SharePoint Online Management Shell
+- PNP PowerShell Module
-- Necessary permissions to execute scripts on SharePoint Online
+- Necessary Graph permissions to execute scripts on SharePoint Online

 ## Usage